 Chances are that when you return home after your trip to Key West, someone will ask you if you went to the Green Parrot.
 It's that kind of iconic bar, the kind your parents' friends ended up at over spring break in college long ago.
-The bar started as a local grocery store about a hundred years ago, the building became the Brown Derby, a bar that was popular first with the submarine sailors from the naval base down the street.
-When the naval base closed in the 70s, the bar transitioned into a hangout for fisherman and local sailors and the hippies that began to drift into town.
-The Green Parrot still has the air of a honky tonk, lit exclusively by spotlight and neon, with a roster of almost-nightly live music, mostly of the bluesy, rollicking sort.
+The bar started as a local grocery store about a hundred years ago; the building became the Brown Derby, a bar that was popular first with the submarine sailors from the naval base down the street.
+When the naval base closed in the '70s, the bar transitioned into a hangout for fishermen and local sailors and the hippies that began to drift into town.
+The Green Parrot still has the air of a honky-tonk, lit exclusively by spotlight and neon, with a roster of almost-nightly live music, mostly of the bluesy, rollicking sort.